wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 ![Spring Boot inventory screenshot](images/springboot_metrics_callout.png)

+### (NEW) Why don't I see the default dashboard when I click on the link?
+If you create a new project using [https://start.spring.io](https://start.spring.io/), add the Wavefront dependency, download the project, run it, and click the link on the terminal, you are not taken to the default dashboard.
+That is because the default project stops soon as it starts without a web service.
+As a result, data is not sent to Wavefront.
+To avoid this, add a dependency under the Web category, such as the Spring Web dependency, along with the wavefront dependency, and generate a new project.

 ### How do I get help?
 Reach out to us on [Slack](https://www.wavefront.com/slack-us) and join the #springboot public channel.